 Get input from customers

 When you solicit feedback from customers, make sure to keep it brief.
 Ask them a few questions about their biggest challenges at work and the ways in which your offering helps the most.
-Whichever way you choose to solicit feedback, make sure it doesn’t take your customers more than 5 or 10 minutes.
+Whichever way you choose to gather feedback, make sure it doesn’t take your customers more than 5 or 10 minutes.

-Repeat your buyer persona refresh
+Repeat your customer persona refresh

-Whether you’re looking to generate a brand new buyer persona or you just need to tweak your old one with some new updates, we can match you with the right providers for your needs.
+Whether you’re looking to generate a brand new buyer persona or you just need to tweak your old one with some new updates, we can match you with the right marketing providers for your needs.

 If you’re ready to shorten the amount of time it takes you to bring on the marketing partner you need for consistent growth, schedule a free consultation with us today to learn how to get started.